Technical Advisory

 Technical Due Diligence and Modernization

-• Establish a rigorous due diligence protocol that examines data quality, model risk, security posture, and operational readiness before production deployment.
+• Establish a rigorous due diligence protocol examining data quality, model risk, security posture, and operational readiness before production deployment.

 • Prioritize incremental modernization that delivers measurable value while maintaining compatibility with existing OT and IT ecosystems.